-With the necessary documents, an invoice factoring company can set up your account in as little as 3 to 5 business days for most industries.
+With the necessary documents, an invoice factoring company can set up your account in as little as 1 to 3 business days for most industries.

 Factoring fees vary by industry and volume.
 Please contact us so we can get you a quote for your business.

 Advances on invoices will vary by industry and volume.
 Factoring advances can be anywhere from 80% – 95% for most industries.
-If you’re in the transportation industry, please see our freight factoring page for information on freight factoring rates.
+Check out our page on factoring rates unless you’re in the transportation industry.
+If you are, then please see our freight factoring page for information on freight factoring rates.

 Advances are completed by a bank transfer to your account on file, either by wire (same-day) or ACH (next-day).